 While the thin white smoke is normal having a thick one the moment you start accelerating is dangerous.
 This is a signal that you have blown out your head gasket.

 If not treated immediately it will lead to your engine overheating.
-If you do not have the problem checked immediately then you are going to see more engine damage hence rising repair costs.
+If you do not check the problem immediately, you will see more engine damage, hence rising repair costs.

 Possible fixes

 For the normal condensation of water droplets when the engine is hot in the morning there is little that is required of you as it soon clears.
-However, if one of your pistons is faulty then you need to have it checked and fixed immediately.
+However, if one of your pistons is faulty, you must have it checked and fixed immediately.

-You may also want to physically inspect the exhaust pipes for any signs of leaks.
-However, do not attempt to check then when it is hot as it will burn your hands.
+You may also want to inspect the exhaust pipes for any signs of leaks physically.
+However, please do not attempt to check then when it is hot as it will burn your hands.
 The color of the smoke from the tailpipe should give you possible causes for the problem.

-If you notice a thick black cloud then it means your fuel is not being fully ignited in the combustion chambers.
+If you notice a thick black cloud, your fuel is not being fully ignited in the combustion chambers.
 This could be a problem with your spark plugs.
 If the white smoke has traces of a bluish color it could signal oil leakages to the combustion chambers.

-Lack of proper fuel ignition will lead to fuel inefficiencies and you will find yourself constantly running low on gas.
+Lack of proper fuel ignition will lead to fuel inefficiencies and you will constantly run low on gas.

-If you notice that the white smoke does not clear out even after driving for a few miles then it could mean that your car has blown out its head gasket.
-The other reason would be that you have cracked cylinder head.
+If you notice that the white smoke does not clear out even after driving for a few miles, it could mean that your car has blown out its head gasket.
+The other reason would be that you have a cracked cylinder head.

 This will necessitate you to dismantle the engine and repair the cracked head.
-Your mechanic may recommend replacing then cracked cylinder head with a salvage one or purchase a new one.
+Your mechanic may recommend replacing the cracked cylinder head with a salvage one or purchasing a new one.

 The other kind of smoke from your car is the bluish one.
 This means your oil is finding itself inside the combustion chamber.
 The main cause would be leaking valve seals, worn piston rings or stuck PVC.